-The College may employ interim protection measures such as interim suspension and/or no contact orders in any case where a student's or employee's behavior represents a risk of violence, threat, pattern or predation.
-A student wishing to officially report such an incident to BCOM may do so by contacting the BCOM Compliance Officer or Title IX Coordinator.
+Upon receipt of a Title IX complaint, the College may employ interim protection measures such as interim suspension and/or no contact orders in any case where a student's or employee's behavior represents a risk of violence, threat, pattern or predation.
+A student wishing to officially report such an incident to Burrell may do so by contacting the Burrell Office of Compliance/Title IX Coordinator.
 The student may also report to NMSU Police or other law enforcement if they wish to pursue criminal charges.
-BCOM employees with knowledge about sexual misconduct or gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence are encouraged to report it immediately.
+Burrell employees with knowledge about sexual misconduct or gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence are encouraged to report it immediately.
 For offenses including sexual misconduct or other gender based violence, which typically include the crimes of domestic violence, dating violence, sexual harassment, sexual misconduct and stalking, sanctions against student offenders range from warnings through expulsion.
 Serious and violent incidents and acts of sexual offenses by employees usually result in suspension, expulsion or termination of employment.

-Procedurally, if the NMSU Police Department were to receive a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the BCOM Title IX Coordinator will be notified.
+Procedurally, if the NMSU Police Department were to receive a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the Burrell Title IX Coordinator will be notified.
 If the victim wishes to access local community agencies and/or law enforcement for support, the College will assist the victim in making these contacts.
-The Title IX Coordinator will offer assistance to victims in the form of interim or long-terms measures such as opportunities for academic accommodations, changes in housing at NMSU, for the victim or the responding student, campus escorts, transportation assistance, targeted interventions, etc.).
-If the victim so desires, they will be connected with a counselor on- or off-campus, as well as an on-or off-campus victim's advocate.
+The Title IX Coordinator will offer assistance to victims in the form of supportive measures such as opportunities for academic schedule changes, changes in housing at NMSU, for the victim or the responding student, campus escorts, transportation assistance, and other targeted interventions, etc. If the victim so desires, they will be connected with a counselor on-or off-campus, as well as an on-or off-campus victim's advocate.
 No victim is required to take advantage of these services and resources, but the College will provide them in the hopes of offering help and support without condition or qualification.
-A summary of rights, options, supports and procedures is provided to all victims, whether they are a student, employee, guest or visitor by the Title IX Coordinator (or designee).
+A summary of rights, options, support and procedures are provided to all victims, whether they are a student, employee, guest or visitor by the Title IX Coordinator (or designee).
+The Title IX Coordinator will ensure prompt, fair and impartial processes to be initiated upon receipt of a Title IX complaint.
+The Title IX Coordinator is also responsible to assure that training is conducted annually for all employees and students, as well as Title IX investigators, advisors, and hearing officer(s).
+The College's Title IX Coordinator is Nina Nunez (nnunez@bcomnm.org; 575-674-2339).